redis/node-redis/README.md

 #### `"error"`

-`client` will emit `error` when encountering an error connecting to the Redis server or when any other in node_redis occurs.
+`client` will emit `error` when encountering an error connecting to the Redis server or when any other in Node Redis occurs.
 If you use a command without callback and encounter a ReplyError it is going to be emitted to the error listener.

-So please attach the error listener to node_redis.
+So please attach the error listener to Node Redis.

 #### `"end"`